potterzot/cookbook/cookbook.md

 ## <a name="drinks"></a> Drinks

 ### <a name="golden-milk"></a> Golden Milk Spice Mix
-* 4 TBSP = 48 x 1/2 tsp Ashwaganda root powder
+* 4 TBSP ashwaganda root powder (1/2 tsp serving size)
-* 4 TBSP 1/2 tsp tumeric
+* 4 TBSP tumeric (1/2 tsp serving size)
-* 4 TBSP 1/2 tsp ginger
+* 4 TBSP ginger
-* 2 TBSP 24 1/4 tsp cinnamon
+* 2 TBSP cinnamon
-* 1 TBSP 1/8 tsp pepper
+* 2 TBSP pepper

-Makes 15TBSP total.
-To add directly, use 2tsp per cup.
-To make concentrated milk, add 3TBSP to a can of sweetened condensed milk.
+Makes 16TBSP total.
+To add directly, use 2 tsp per cup.
+To make concentrated milk, add 3 TBSP to a can of sweetened condensed milk.

 ### <a name="chai-spices"></a> Chai Spice Mix